reedspool/html-wiki/entries/project/logbook.md

 So it seemed like I was either going to end up adding some extra CSS or some extra HTML to my "raw markdown in HTML" file.
 So be it.
 Maybe I could try both and see which I liked more?

-Future: I searched for a way to embed content in HTML which would escape any internal HTML without an external process.
+I searched for a way to embed content in HTML which would escape any internal HTML without an external process.
 I couldn't think of one off the top of my head, but hopefully that was a blind spot which I could fill in, not a signal that the concept was misguided.
+Later I realized that a `script` tag would be appropriate with CSS to display its contents.

 I created a markdown file (in HTML) to test with (probably this one you're looking at!).
 I started to write it in a ["logbook" format][reeds-website-logbooks] I enjoy.
 I backdated some content in the logbook to explain the project's origins.